MultiPoolMiner/MultiPoolMiner/README.txt

 	Note that the pool selected also needs to support the required algorithm(s) or your specified pool (-poolname) will be ignored when mining certain algorithms.
 The -algorithm command is higher in execution hierarchy and can override pool selection.
 This feature comes handy when you mine on Zpool but also want to mine ethash coins (which is not supported by Zpool).
 WARNING!
 If you add all algorithms listed above, you may find your earnings spread across multiple pools regardless what pool(s) you specified with the -poolname command.

 -CreateMinerInstancePerDeviceModel
 	Newer miner files can create separate instances for each card model.
 This increases profit.
 Not all miners currently support this feature (more coming).
 	By default this feature is turned off.
 To enable add '-CreateMinerInstancePerDeviceModel' to your start batch file.
 	Note that this will trigger some benchmarking.

+-CoinName [Zcash, ZeroCoin etc.]
+	Limit mining to the listed coins only; this is also a per-pool setting (see Advanced Configuration)
+	Note: Only the pools ending in ...Coins expose the coin name in their API.

 -ConfigFile [Path\ConfigFile.txt]
 	The default config file name is '.\Config.txt'
 	If the config file does not exist MPM will create a config file with default values.
 If the file name does not have an extension MPM will add .txt file name extension.